May 23, 2013

 Some might say it is not so bad, it is not even one percent.
 Still, you’d better ‘think literacy’, going to the UK.

-Keep your hair according to your passport photo; the guys demonstrate attention to picture specifics.
+Keep your profile according to your passport photo; the guys demonstrate attention to picture specifics. ;)

 March 27, 2013

 who is the fairest of them all?’